shpongledsummer/atmospheric-weather-card/README.md

 | `moon_phase_entity` | `string` | — | *Recommended.* Displays the correct moon phase (e.g., `sensor.moon_phase`). |

 > [!IMPORTANT]
-> `sun_entity` is what makes the sun, moon, and stars appear at the right times — without it the card is stuck in permanent day.
-By default, the card's colors follow your [Home Assistant theme](https://www.home-assistant.io/integrations/frontend/).
-See [Colors](#colors) if you want to change that.
+> The `sun_entity` controls the timing of the sun and moon.
+Without it, the card defaults to permanent day.
+Additionally, card colors change based on your configuration, see [Colors](#colors)  to learn how this works.

 <br>